-DCA will advertise its request for proposals (RFP) for rehabilitated and newly constructed housing in the following newspapers and trade journals.
-DCA's website and social media
+DCA will advertise its request for proposals (RFP) for rehabilitated and newly constructed housing in the following:

+• DCA's website and social media

-The advertisement will state the number of vouchers available to be project-based, the type of units that will be considered, the submission deadline, and will note how to obtain the full RFP with information on the application and selection process.
+The advertisement will state the type of units that will be considered, the submission deadline, and will note how to obtain the full RFP with information on the application and selection process.
 Advertisements will also contain a statement that participation in the PBV program requires compliance with Fair Housing and Equal Opportunity (FHEO) requirements.